Christopher-Loynes/DisasterDetectionTool/README.md

 # An automated disaster detection tool written in Python as part of an MSc thesis.

 A text classifier is used to classify tweets into disaster-type.
 These classified tweets are then clustered using *Density-Based Spatial Clustering of Applications with Noise (DBSCAN)*.

-To select the most relevant text classifier and parameter settings, 2 stages of assessment are completed: *testing* and *evaluation*.
+To select the most relevant text classifier and parameter values, 2 stages of assessment are completed: *testing* and *evaluation*.
+Both are explained below.

 ## Testing
   - 4 text classifiers are tested.
-In the thesis, this involved 8 different parameter settings, each parameter unique to the classifer
+In the thesis, this involved 8 different parameter values for each parameter.
+Each parameter unique to the classifer.
+Below is the name of each classifier tested and the parameter adjusted.
-    - *Naive Bayes (benchmark)*
+    - *Naive Bayes (benchmark)*: `alpha`
-    - *Linear Support Vector Classifier (SVC)*
+    - *Linear Support Vector Classifier (SVC)*: `cost`
-    - *Logistic Regression*
+    - *Logistic Regression*: `cost`
-    - *Random Forest*
+    - *Random Forest*: `number of trees`, `splitting criterion`, `maximum tree depth`

   - All classifiers tested using:
     - *Term Frequency Inverse Document Frequency (TF-IDF)*
+      - *Unigrams, Bigrams & Trigrams*
     - *Ten-fold cross-validation*
-    - *Stratified k-fold sampling*
+    - *Stratified K-fold sampling*
     - *Micro-average AUC scores (computed using ROC curves)*
     - *Micro-average Accuracy scores*

-  - An optimised Naive Bayes classifier and the best-performing classifier (found to the linear SVC) are then selected for *evaluation*

 ## Evaluation
-  - The optimised Naive Bayes classifier and best-performing classifier are assessed further:
+  - The optimised *Naive Bayes* classifier and best-performing classifier (found to the *linear SVC*) are assessed further:
     - *Term Frequency Inverse Document Frequency (TF-IDF)*
+    - *SMOTE oversampling*
-    - *SMOTE oversampling (training data only)*
+      - *Training data only*
     - *Macro-average AUC scores*
     - *Macro-average Accuracy scores*
     - *Confusion matrices*